 Before real estate, I worked at the University of Florida and Harvard University.
-After Harvard, I moved to my dream city – Asheville.
-I began my dream job in real estate, and we built a life here.
-In my first year of real estate, I immediately made an impact and was rookie of the year.
-I have earned recognition and mentions in several media outlets, mainly due to my customers being vocal about their positive experiences with me.
-In 2019, I traveled to Google’s Boston, MA offices to further my impact and support other LGBTQ+ real estate professionals across the country.
+After Harvard, I moved to Asheville.
+I began my dream job in real estate, and built a life here.
+In my first year of real estate, I was rookie of the year.
+I have earned recognition and mentions in several media outlets.
+In 2019, I traveled to Google's Boston, MA offices to further my impact and support other LGBTQ+ real estate professionals across the country.

 Why Work with a Gay Realtor?